-- Provide equitable access to outdoor recreation and conservation programs. - Sustainable Systems: Protecting and Adapting Our Resources - Address infrastructure and maintenance needs in Pennsylvania's existing outdoor recreation areas. - Foster stewardship for Pennsylvania's recreation areas and natural, cultural, and historic resources. - Funding and Economic Development: Elevating Outdoor Recreation - Protect and expand public and private investments in outdoor recreation. - Build strategic coalitions to maximize the economic impacts of outdoor recreation in Pennsylvania. - Demonstrate the benefits and impacts of nature-based solutions to addressing community needs. - Technology: Using New Tools to Improve Engagement - Increase mobile connectivity in outdoor recreation. - Enrich the understanding of the natural, cultural, and historic aspects of the outdoors through technology.
+- Enhance recreational amenities to fit the needs and expectations of underserved people. - Provide equitable access to outdoor recreation and conservation programs. - Sustainable Systems: Protecting and Adapting Our Resources - Address infrastructure and maintenance needs in Pennsylvania's existing outdoor recreation areas. - Foster stewardship for Pennsylvania's recreation areas and natural, cultural, and historic resources. - Funding and Economic Development: Elevating Outdoor Recreation - Protect and expand public and private investments in outdoor recreation. - Build strategic coalitions to maximize the economic impacts of outdoor recreation in Pennsylvania. - Demonstrate the benefits and impacts of nature-based solutions to addressing community needs. - Technology: Using New Tools to Improve Engagement - Increase mobile connectivity in outdoor recreation. - Enrich the understanding of the natural, cultural, and historic aspects of the outdoors through technology.